rf8f76e33/apijam-FS/Lab Guides/Appendix 1 - Creating Composite APIs/README.md

 1)  Switch to the ‘Develop’ tab of the API Proxy

-2)  From the ‘Navigator’ pane, select ‘Proxy Endpoints → Default → Find all Hotels’
+2)  From the ‘Navigator’ pane, select ‘Proxy Endpoints → Default → getPayments’

 3)  **Use an Assign Message Policy** to prepare the service callout